pmagtulis/pmagtulis/README.md

 - 💞️ I’m interested on anything about the economy, politics and business.
 Used to do boxing during free time (prior to pandemic), loves to travel, binges on Netflix and a trying-hard, trying-to-fit-in and wannabe coder (hey, hopefully I succeed!)

-- 📫 Learn more about me and my work at https://twitter.com/prinzmagtulis and https://www.linkedin.com/in/prinzmagtulis/
+- 📫 Learn more about me and my work through my social media accounts (links below my profile photo!)

 <!---
 prinz-magtulis/prinz-magtulis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.